 According to the international covenants on human rights, however, exclusive and absolute interpretations of sovereignty are contrary to the concept of human rights.
 Both Bhutros Galli and Kofi Annan, the former and incumbent UN Secretary Generals, insisted that the principle of absolute sovereignty was not applicable to the human rights abuse cases.
-In 1923, the Permanent Court of International Justice (PCIJ) concluded that sovereignty is fundamentally a relative concept and subject to limitations by higher norms.17) Consequently, the predominant view is that the relationship between the principle of sovereignty and human rights is defined depending on how a government treats its citizens.18) The mainstream of international politics today is to accept the relative nature of the concept of sovereignty.
+In 1923, the Permanent Court of International Justice (PCIJ) concluded that sovereignty is fundamentally a relative concept and subject to limitations by higher norms.17) Consequently, the predominant view is that the relationship between the principle of sovereignty and human rights is defined depending on how a government treats its citizens.18) So, even the principle of absolute sovereignty in international politics is facing serious challenges.